- NDIS (National Disability Insurance Scheme)

 What kind of activities can I participate in?

 All our activities are open to everyone who accesses the Engagement Hub.
-Some of the things that are happening include:
+It is an opportunity to build on individual’s strengths and abilities through:

-- weekly groups - Women’s group, Men’s group, art, drama, gardening, music, and trivia
+- groups – Women’s group, yoga, art, drama, gardening, pool, music, meditation, trivia, and bingo!

-- regular meetings: ‘Have Your Say’ is a regular meeting where clients are able to have input and provide feedback.
+- monthly meetings: ‘Have Your Say’ is a regular meeting where clients are able to have input and provide feedback.

 Donate, volunteer or shop here!